-- Once you've signed in, go back to your PC and select the I have the Your Phone Companion app installed on my phone check box.
+- Once you've signed in, go back to your PC and select the I have the Link to Windows app installed on my phone check box.
 Then select the Pair with QR code button.

 Note: If you'd like to pair your device without using a QR code, select the Pair manually button on your PC instead.
 On your Android device, you'll be prompted to enter the code displayed on your PC.

 - A QR code will appear on your PC screen.
 On your Android device, the companion app should be open to a screen with a camera on it.
 Use this screen to scan the QR code that's displayed on your PC.

 - Once your devices are linked, your Android device will prompt you for several device permissions.
 These permissions help you access content from your phone on your PC.

 If you start from your Android device: